pratyushojha04/aadiyog-internship-assesment/Day 1/DocumentationDay1.md

 #### 3. **Similarity Calculation (FastDTW Approach):**
    - To compare the two keypoint sequences, we use **FastDTW (Dynamic Time Warping)**, an approximate method for computing the similarity between time series data.
    - FastDTW compares the **temporal alignment** of two sequences and computes a distance metric that accounts for possible shifts in time between corresponding frames.
    - A **lower distance score** from FastDTW indicates a higher degree of similarity between the keypoint sequences from the two videos.
-The computed score reflects how closely the motion patterns in the videos match, considering both the movements and temporal alignment **usually less than 50 is considered similar but not identical 0 is identical and above 100 is dissimilar**.
+The computed score reflects how closely the motion patterns in the videos match, considering both the movements and temporal alignment **usually less than 50 is considered similar but not identical 0 is identical and above 100 is dissimilar overall below 100 is considered similar**.

    - **FastDTW Workflow:**